-The Immigration Support Service will email you guidance on your Permission to Enter Student Visa Application shortly after you receive your CAS statement.
+When you receive your CAS statement, you will also receive a link to guidance from the Immigration Support Service about making a Permission to Enter visa application.
 This guidance will help to ensure that you submit a correct application.
 You can also visit the ISS website to find information about applying for your visa.
 We recommend that you use your CAS statement for reference when you are filling in your visa application form.